Focus Groups for Community Health

 Trainings

-Introduction to Qualitative Data Analysis (Part 1)
+Qualitative Data Analysis (Part 1 & 2)

-Gain practical experience, tools, and tips in analyzing qualitative data to support:
+In Part 1, gain practical experience, tools, and tips in analyzing qualitative data to support:

 Trauma-Informed Approaches for Community Health